Release Date: October 1990

 Back in the early 80s, director Wes Craven revitalised the slasher genre with his money-spinning, dream-based variation of the classic stalk-and-slash villain.
 The movie was a masterwork of low-budget horror which gave us one of the most iconic movie monsters in the history of cinema, for better and for worse.
 The thing is, Craven never wanted a sequel for his once in a lifetime creation.
 He felt that a one-off story with a definitive ending was the best thing for the character, but New Line Cinema could not afford to be so precious about the material they had so heavily invested in, and Craven and Producer Robert Shaye compromised by concocting the kind of false ending that detracted from the movie’s credibility, while setting up a whole series of money-spinning sequels.

-Before long, Krueger was performing rap songs and appearing on talk shows, while New Line Cinema continued to cash in on their main attraction, sanctioning the manufacture of Krueger dress costumes for kids, a trend that would eventually result in a range of Freddy themed pyjamas.
-Sweet dreams, bitches!
+Before long, Krueger was performing rap songs and appearing on talk shows, while New Line Cinema continued to cash in on their main attraction, sanctioning the manufacture of Krueger dress costumes for kids, a trend that would eventually result in a range of Freddy-themed pyjamas.
 Naturally, it didn’t stop there, and by the time Krueger killed one of his later victims via home console, the writing was already scrawled on the wall in blood and viscera.

 A Nightmare on Elm Street for the Nintendo Entertainment System was yet another in a long line of Ljn franchise tie-ins that was rushed into production in time for Christmas, and all I can say is, there must have been a lot of bored and angry children during the festive period.
 No longer were they scared of Freddy.
 Instead, they wanted nothing more than to meet him along a dark alley so they could kick the living sh*t out of the fritter-faced cretin who would provide their first lesson in the insidious realms of marketing hype.

 Everything else about this game is rushed, and a total blow to excitable children across the globe.
 This looks like one of those games that was intended to be something else entirely, but which was quickly altered to meet the changing demands of corporate ambition.
 Apart from those moments with Krueger himself, which of course are few and far between, none of the game’s elements even remotely resemble the ‘Nightmare’ franchise.
 The locations are correct – the graveyard from The Dream Warriors, the junk yard from The Dream Master, but they hardly resemble the real thing beyond a crappy sign and a tire or two.
-Not that kids should be watching the franchise anyway, but they are, and LJN know they are, so the least they could do while warping their minds is respect their integrity.
+Not that kids should be watching the franchise anyway, but they are, and LJN know they are, so a little more attention-to-detail was surely warranted.

-First of all, this game could do with just a little clarity.
+The game also lacks clarity.
 I mean, there’s just no logic to it whatsoever.
 Where are you supposed to go, and why is it that you can’t seem to get anywhere?
 You begin on a side-scrolling path and have to make your way into one of the buildings in the background.
 The only thing is, which are you supposed to enter?
 You would think those buildings which have their doors open, but that would just be too logical!
 Instead, you just have to keep walking, monotonously leaping over enemies until the game decides to let you in somewhere.
 So infuriating and senseless was the opening that I almost turned the game off after a couple of minutes.

 The aim of the game is to collect bones.
 Presumably they belong to Freddy, and collecting all should seal his fate.
 I never actually got to the very end of the game because I felt my brain devolving at a rate that might have proven irreversible had I stayed the distance.
 I did get close, however, and as far as I can gather I am roughly 10 percent dumber than I was before I lurched blindly into the realms of franchise inanity, and as a consequence 5 percent less interested in the game’s overall goal.

 The other disappointment is Freddy himself.
-When you manage to lure him out of the dreamworld and into reality, he’s something of a bitch.
+When you manage to lure him out of the dreamworld and into reality he is something of a bitch.
 Okay, that is pretty accurate when you recall some of those later movies, but what Krueger lacked in brawn he more than made up for in manipulative intelligence.
 His cartridge-bound variation is not quite so savvy.
 In fact, he’s a bit of a dimwit.
 Instead of trying to trick you or cloud your senses, he simply walks in the opposite direction and leaps head-first into brick walls.
-For the most part, he looks like he’s trying you fart you to death.
+For the most part he looks like he’s trying to fart you to death.

 I never owned or played A Nightmare on Elm Street as a child; luckily, I was fortunate enough to avoid it, my love for horror outweighed by my fascination with the Teenage Mutant Ninja Turtles and Konami’s subsequent festive tie-in, which although something of a disappointment too, is a veritible masterpiece when compared with this.